tresabhi/tresabhi.github.io/src/content/how-to-talk-to-aliens.md

 Safety must be at the forefront of every step when pursuing an unprecedented task.
 All hazmat suits are slightly different but offer the same thing: flux nulling.
 In other words, they drastically reduce the amount of foreign particles reaching your body.
 There are no guarantees of what microbes, diseases, infections, chemicals, radiation, etc., the aliens will bring along with them.
 The hazmat suit will be your proxy until everything is flagged safe for unprotected interaction.

 Follow instructions specific to your hazmat suit to dress up; ensure you are completely sealed and shielded.
-Never compromise financially when purchasing suits. **Figure 0.2A** displays a generic hazmat suit comprising of the <colored blue>screen (1)</colored>, your optical interface, the <colored blue>skin (2)</colored>, the layer of fabric that minimizes foreign flux, the <colored blue>gloves (3)</colored>, serving an identical purpose to the <colored blue>skin (2)</colored> all the while allowing for physical interactions, and the <colored blue>boots (4)</colored>, increasing your surface area over soft terrain and stopping prograde fumes.
+Never compromise financially when purchasing suits. **Figure 0.2A** displays a generic hazmat suit comprising of the screen (1), your optical interface, the skin (2), the layer of fabric that minimizes foreign flux, the gloves (3), serving an identical purpose to the skin (2) all the while allowing for physical interactions, and the boots (4), increasing your surface area over soft terrain and stopping prograde fumes.

 ![**Figure 0.2A:** A full-body hazmat suit.](https://i.imgur.com/UQPIORx.png)

 ## Geiger Counters

 Another bodily risk aliens pose is radiation.
-As seen in **Figure 0.3A**, a Geiger counter measures the radiation received divided by time and is usually displayed to the user on a <colored blue>segmented display (1)</colored>.
+As seen in **Figure 0.3A**, a Geiger counter measures the radiation received divided by time and is usually displayed to the user on a segmented display (1).

 For the radiation, this guide uses “microrem per hour,” often denoted as “microrem/h,” “microrem/hr,” “µrem/h,” or “µrem/hr.”
 Consult the instructions for your specific Geiger counter to switch to using these units.
 Alternatively, convert your readings to hourly microrems using tools like [WolframAlpha](https://www.wolframalpha.com/).